Last Updated on

 Edgers with wheel guides will easily move across the flat surfaces of your walls because of the wheels.
 These guides also keep the edger a precise distance from the surface you do not want the paint to come in contact with.

-You want to buy an edger that either comes with an extension pole are is capable of being used in conjunction with a threaded extension pole.
+You want to buy a best paint edger that either comes with an extension pole are is capable of being used in conjunction with a threaded extension pole.
 This edger let you reach the top portions of walls so that you do not have to climb up and down off of a ladder when you are painting.
 They are time savers.

 Many people wonder if they really need to buy a paint edger when they are painting a room.
 A lot of people have painted using the old method of cutting the paint in by hand and wonder if a paint edger is a waste of money or if they are necessary tools.